 PPO 206 is a continuation of PPO 205, providing the student with a background in operating the American electrical grid system and required NERC (North American Electrical Reliability Corporation) standards.
-Prerequisite: PPO 205 with 1.9 or higher.
+Prerequisite: Minimum grade 1.9 in PPO 205.

 Hydroelectric Power (5)